Shreyansh28-verma/Zepto-Recommendation-System/README.md

 ## Overview

-The main components of the recommendation system are:
+The recommendation system consists of three main components:

-Finding Similar Products: Using fuzzywuzzy to find products similar to the user's query.
+1. **Finding Similar Products**: Utilizing `fuzzywuzzy` to identify products similar to the user's query.
+This is particularly useful when the exact word is not present in the dataset (e.g., "Milk") but related terms like "Milk bread" are present. `fuzzywuzzy` helps find and match these related words.

-Interactive Recommendations: Providing a list of similar products for the user to choose from, and then generating recommendations based on the selected product.
+2. **Interactive Recommendations**: Offering a list of similar products for the user to choose from and subsequently generating recommendations based on the selected product.
+This component encompasses three parts:
+   - **Session Data Processing**
+   - **Product Data Processing**
+   - **Historical Sales Data Processing**

+   A hybrid model is then constructed to integrate these data processing types, resulting in tailored recommendations.

 ## Usage

-Interactive Recommendations
+### Interactive Recommendations

-To test the interactive recommendation system, run the provided script.
-It will prompt you to enter a product name and will provide recommendations based on the selected product.
+To test the interactive recommendation system, execute the provided script.
+It will prompt you to enter a product name and subsequently offer recommendations based on the selected product.